nheggoe/tiedy/README.md

 Project Description
 ===================
-Tiedy is a to-do app aimed to solve the modern problem of time management.
+Tiedy is a to-do app aimed at solving the modern problem of time management.
-It is optimized for everyday home chore tasks, with a leveling system to novitiate users to compete on the leader board.
+It is optimized for everyday home chore tasks, with a leveling system to motivate users to compete on the leaderboard.

 Project Structure
 =================